-The term "carcinoid" is generally applied to neuroendocrine tumors (NETs) originating in the digestive tract, lungs, or rare primary sites, such as kidneys or ovaries.
-Use of the term carcinoid usually implies a well-differentiated histology, whereas the term "neuroendocrine carcinoma" is usually assigned to high-grade or poorly differentiated NETs.
+The term "carcinoid" has been generally applied to well-differentiated neuroendocrine tumors (NETs) originating in the digestive tract, lungs, or rare primary sites, such as the kidneys or ovaries.
+In modern usage, the term carcinoid is still used to refer to well-differentiated NETs arising in the lung (typical or atypical carcinoids), but within the gastrointestinal tract, the term carcinoid has fallen out of favor, and the World Health Organization preference is for the term NET.
+Regardless of site, the term "neuroendocrine carcinoma" is usually assigned to high-grade or poorly differentiated NETs.
 (See "Pathology, classification, and grading of neuroendocrine tumors arising in the digestive system", section on 'Pathology, tumor classification, and nomenclature'.)

 ●As a result of the carcinoid syndrome: Chronic flushing and/or diarrhea are the typical manifestations of the carcinoid syndrome, which is the result of secretion of serotonin and other vasoactive substances into the systemic circulation.
 The carcinoid syndrome is primarily associated with metastatic tumors originating in the midgut (distal small intestine and proximal colon).
-In contrast, hindgut (distal colorectal) and foregut (gastroduodenal, bronchial) carcinoid tumors rarely produce the carcinoid syndrome (table 1).
-(See "Clinical features of the carcinoid syndrome" and "Bronchial neuroendocrine (carcinoid) tumors: Epidemiology, risk factors, classification, histology, diagnosis, and staging", section on 'Presenting signs and symptoms'.)
+In contrast, hindgut (distal colorectal) and foregut (gastroduodenal, lung) NETs uncommonly produce the carcinoid syndrome.
+(See "Clinical features of the carcinoid syndrome" and "Lung neuroendocrine (carcinoid) tumors: Epidemiology, risk factors, classification, histology, diagnosis, and staging", section on 'Presenting signs and symptoms'.)

-●As an incidental finding: Many carcinoid tumors are discovered during endoscopic or radiographic procedures planned for other purposes; this is especially true of carcinoids of the stomach and rectum.
+●As an incidental finding: Many NETs are discovered during endoscopic or radiographic procedures planned for other purposes; this is especially true of carcinoids of the stomach and rectum.